Can reading books like The Alchemist inspire personal growth and a journey of self-discovery?

 ~ James Allen

-The boy experienced love for the first time at one point in his journey.
+Santiago experienced love for the first time at one point in his journey.
 He wanted to give up his quest and settle down with his newfound love.
-Fortunately, she talked him into continuing her dream.
+Fortunately, she talked him into continuing his travels.
 She didn’t want him to regret not pursuing his dream.
 Eventually, he left her to continue his journey.

 I know I’m probably missing out on some things by being away from home.
 But this journey is necessary.
 The vision I have for my life seems more real, even though I don’t have all the pieces to the puzzle.